petrelis/PinGoods/Delivery II.md

 **Back-End**
 Aurimas as the new Sub-Lead of the Back-End team have participated in the development of many tasks: Login/SignUp, Adding offer and reviews, Favourite Offers with Petras, Buying goods and Subcription functionalities.
 Most of the work was done alone.
 Petras, except of participating with Aurimas on Favourite offers functionality, has also individually imported the Google Maps API and added to the server.
 It's considered to be the longest work in the Back-End team.
 Chiara have spent many hours on implementing one of the main functionalities - the Search Bar.
 Gustas Strimaitis and Arnas together worked on the Edit Profile and Edit Offers functions.
 **Server**
 In the Server team, both Samir and Sahak have been working together on configuring Ansible, Web and Database servers.
 The longest task was configuring the Apache2 x Django connection that was done by Sahak because of many probles occuring at migration from localhost to the host accessible from the internet.
 Also, Sahak has configured the Database server and created the YAML scripts for server configurations.
 Before that, Samir configured and set up the Ansible server with the ssh protocol connection.
+Finally, Sahak being as the Lead of the whole project was documenting the project and providing the weekly reports to the lecturer.